SBDavid/PPBarrage/readme.md

 ## Usage

-- be sure that the jquery is loaded
+- be sure that the jquery and tween.js is loaded
-- npm i jquery-parallel-ajax
-- $.parallelAjax(options, success, error, 3000);

 ## Simple
 HTML